OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/disc/coin_list.md

 ---
 title: coin_list
-description: Technical documentation on how to get a list of coins available on CoinGecko using the OpenBBTerminal.
+description: "Technical documentation on how to get a list of coins available on CoinGecko" using the OpenBBTerminal.
 It includes parameters and returns in form of a pd.DataFrame.
 keywords:
 - Coin List